The Superior Hiking Trail crosses over 80 different private properties, in addition to hundreds of parcels of public land.

 If you’d like to share a message of gratitude with landowners along the SHT, you can do so here.

-We work to ensure a positive experience for landowners:
+We work to ensure a positive experience for private landowners:

 - We professionally GPS the Trail and any proposed re-routes, providing maps to landowners in print and/or digital formats.

 - We work with landowners to identify a route on their property.

 - We provide at least two trail inspections per year by SHTA staff and/or trained volunteers.

 - We maintain all signs along the Trail corridor and will post private property signs at landowner’s request.

 - We close the Trail over private lands for the entirety of firearms deer season – every Trail access point is posted as closed and closures are highlighted on our Trail Conditions page, on social media, and in several SHTA publications.